Nde-Code/MeteoritesAPI/README.md

 - GDPR compliant: IP addresses are hashed using `SHA-256` with a strong, secure key.

 - Accurate search: You can apply multiple filters to tailor the request as precisely as needed.

+- This is a lightweight, highly optimized project for serverless environments that handles extensive computation and must use in-memory or embedded data storage as it cannot use an external DBMS.

 ## 📚 API Endpoints: